Overview of Alaska Moose and Bear Hunt - Dillingham

 Yukon Moose: 1×1 Guided / Season – September 5-15

 Alaska-Yukon Moose season is open from September 5th-15th, consisting of eleven full days of hunting.
 The areas they hunt are the Nushagak River and the Wood-Tikchik State Park.
 All of the moose hunting is out of tent camps on the rivers and lakes.
 You will stay in comfortable, remote tent camps where they use 8′ Cabela’s dome tents with cots and nice pads.
-There will be a generator in camp and a hot water shower.
-You get good fresh cooked meals, not the freeze dried stuff.
+There will be a generator in camp and a hot water shower if requested for a small fee.

 You will be in a boat some of the time to check lake areas.
 Often you will leave the boat to go to a spot to glass from the mountain tops to the mountains.
 You will spend quite a bit of time on the mountain tops sitting and glassing.
 If you see a shooter you might have a long, tough hike to get to him.
 Your conditioning will determine if you tell your guide let’s go get him or if you say he’s too far!
 It is very physically challenging walking on the tundra up and down steep hills or mountains.
 I would mentally and physically plan to hike 3-5 miles per day.
 Combine all this with Alaska’s unpredictable weather, and this can be a very challenging hunt.
 11 days of wind, rain, and 50 degree temperatures requires mental toughness.